-Students in grade 9-11 will begin their day from 8:30-9:05am with Ambassador Think Time (ATT).
+Students in grades 9-10 will begin their day from 8:30-9:05am with Ambassador Think Time (ATT).
 Each student will work towards a Career Development credit by attending this required Pembina Trails Collegiate course.
-Each cohort of students during this time will keep their teacher lead for the four years that they attend PTC.
+Each cohort of students during this time will keep their teacher lead for the two years.
 This will foster a community that is focused on relationships and will help us deliver on our motto - Creating Innovative Pathways for every student.
 Please refer to frequently asked questions for more detailed information.